Introduction to Financing that Fits

 Alternative Financing Options

-While bank loans are a great source of funding for businesses with a proven track record of profitability and collateral, new and growing businesses are often unable to qualify for conventional funding.
+While bank loans are a great source of funding for businesses with a proven track record of profitability and collateral, new and growing businesses are often unable to qualify for conventional small business funding.
 If your business is in this stage and in need of financing, alternative forms of funding like an SBA loan, financing from a Community Development Financial Institution (CDFI), or a business loan from fintech lender may be available.

 The Small Business Administration (SBA) partners with banks and other lenders to offer guaranteed business loans to those who are not yet able to qualify for traditional financing.